Alex-GF/pricingplans-react/README.md

 As we said, you don't have to worry about the recreation of the JWT, since [Pricing4Java](https://github.com/isa-group/Pricing4Java) will do it for you on backend.
 However, if you want to create your own JWT, as long as it follows the structure above, the package will be able to perform the toggling.

-## Usage
+## The `Feature` Component

-The package provides a single component that contains the whole logic:

-- `Feature`: This component allows to show or hide its children depending on the evaluation of a pricing feature.
+This is a react component that allows to show or hide its children depending on the evaluation of a pricing feature.
 Depending on the context, it can have up to four children:

     - `On`: This component will be shown if the feature is evaluated to `true`.
 It has the prop `expression`, which reads from the JWT the evaluation of the feature.
 You can use the `feature` function to locate features by their key. **REQUIRED**
     - `Default`: This component will render its children if the evaluation of the feature performed in `On` component is `false`.
     - `Loading`: This component will render its children while the evaluation of the feature is being performed.